nchitere/nchitere/README.md

 I am a healthcare professional with a keen interest in data and a passion for using data to drive insights and improve healthcare outcomes.

-I have been certified as a Professional Data Analyst by Datacamp, and currently work as a Senior Data and Analytics Coordinator for a non-profit organization focussed on maternal and neonatal health.
+I'm acertified as a Professional Data Scientist(DataCamp), and currently work as a Senior Data and Analytics Coordinator for a non-profit organization focussed on maternal and neonatal health.

 I am looking to collaborate on data analysis and data science projects.
 I am excited to use my skills and experience to help organizations make data-driven decisions and drive meaningful change.